 Impact

-The vulnerability resides in lemonldap-ng versions up to 2.23.0, specifically in the CDC.pm library used by the SAML Common Domain Cookie Endpoint.
-An attacker can manipulate the "url" argument, causing the application to redirect the user to an arbitrary external site.
-This open redirect flaw is classified as CWE‑601 and can be triggered remotely by sending a crafted request to the affected endpoint.
+The vulnerability resides in lemonldap‑ng versions up to 2.23.0, specifically in the CDC.pm library used by the SAML Common Domain Cookie Endpoint.
+By manipulating the "url" argument, an attacker can cause the application to redirect the user to an arbitrary external site.
+This flaw is classified as CWE‑601 and can be triggered remotely by sending a crafted HTTP request.
+The vendor has fixed the issue in lemonldap‑ng 2.23.1; currently CDC is rarely used, so the overall impact is considered low.

 Affected Systems